MHC-Datathon/Biggons/README.md

 * Conduct **time series forecasting** (e.g., ARIMA, Prophet) to predict future violation trends.
 * Apply **causal inference methods** to test the effect of the Jan 5 intervention.
-* Explore **categorical breakdowns** of violations for deeper insights, deepers insights would include idenifying what exact types of vehicles(ie; trucks, passenger vehicles, etc)are causing the violations .
+* Explore **categorical breakdowns** of violations for deeper insights, deepers insights would include idenifying what exact types of vehicles(ie; trucks, passenger vehicles, etc)are causing the violations.

 ---